We’ve gained invaluable knowledge from working on these services for years and years on a daily basis.

 - Google’s revenue comes from selling Ads.
 Particularly if you use their free version, be wary that your info is processed for ad profiling

-Box acquired and integrated many solutions to become the multi-facetted platform that it is today; and not merely a cloud storage space.
+Box acquired and integrated many solutions to become the multi-facetted platform that it is today; and my many considered the best cloud storage service.
 Box evolved.
 In fact, Box was the first cloud storage platform that Crescendo worked with, and we’re still a Box Technology Partner.

 What’s special about Box is their tagging mechanism.
 Users love it and no other platform offers anything like that.